thecharlieblake/blog/_posts/2020-11-27-klondike-difficulty.md

 The answer to this is, of course, *sort of!*

 Someone who I've been in correspondence with recently posted this question on the board games stack exchange and I decided to reply.
-Because my post was rather long I've decided to reproduce it here too.
-Here's what I replied:
+You can see the post at [this link](https://boardgames.stackexchange.com/questions/53504/how-to-measure-the-difficulty-of-a-given-deal-in-klondike-solitaire).
+Because my post was rather long I've decided to reproduce it here too:

 ---